MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-solutions.md

 ---
 title: Contoso real estate solution set
-description: Learn the reference architecture for this enterprise-grade modern composable cloud-native application and its scenarios. ms.topic: conceptual ms.date: 05/23/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
+description: Learn the Contoso real estate reference architecture for this enterprise-grade modern composable cloud-native application and its scenarios. ms.topic: conceptual ms.date: 05/23/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
 ---

-# Contoso real estate solution set
+# Solution set for Contoso real estate

 This reference architecture contains the components for building enterprise-grade modern composable frontends (or micro-frontends) and cloud-native applications.
 It's a collection of best practices, architecture patterns, and functional components that can be used to build and deploy modern JavaScript applications to Azure.